jamesnewman12/Fun-Bio/README.md

 # Fun-Bio
-Just a fun little bio about me
+A basic bio about a basic guy.